-PSY3460 Exceptional Individual 4 semester hours This course focuses on causes and characteristics of persons evidencing exceptionality.
+PSY3460 Exceptional Individual This course focuses on causes and characteristics of persons evidencing exceptionality.
 It also includes the psychology of prevention, identification, rehabilitation, and methods of teaching the exceptional individual.
 Covers major areas of exceptionality, including learning disabilities.

 Highly Recommended: PSY3350.